 Aimed at 2 – 12 year olds, the free packs include themed wildlife exploring activities, nature inspired crafts, wildlife spotter sheets to get you and your family outdoors in your garden, Local City Park or green space.

-The Spark Arts - At Home
+The Spark Arts - Spark at Home

-The Spark team have been busy working from their homes to bring you a collection of creative resources and imaginative activities for families at home and schools.
+During this time of social distancing, the Spark team have been busy working from their homes to bring you a collection of creative resources and imaginative activities for families at home and schools.
 We hope you enjoy jamming, making, listening to new stories or taking a creative challenge.

 National Space Centre